Global trends in pesticide resistance

 Part 1 The Americas

-• 1.Trends in fungicide resistance in North America: Reem Aboukhaddour, Agriculture and Agri-Food Canada, Canada;
+• 1.Trends in fungicide use and resistance in North America: the case of Canadian wheat production systems: Reem Aboukhaddour, Mohamed Hafez and Ryan Gourlie, Agriculture and Agri-Food Canada, Canada; and Michale Harding, Alberta Agriculture and Irrigation, Canada;

-• 2.Trends in insecticide resistance in North America: Clint Allen, USDA-ARS, USA;
+• 2.Trends in insecticide resistance in North America: K. Clint Allen and Blake H. Elkins, USDA-ARS, USA;

 Part 2 Europe

-• 5.Trends in fungicide resistance in North-west Europe: Monica Höfte, University of Ghent, Belgium;
+• 5.Trends in fungicide resistance in North-West Europe: Monica Höfte and Geert Haesaert, Ghent University, Belgium;

-• 6.Trends in insecticide resistance in North-west Europe: Guy Smagghe, University of Ghent, Belgium;
+• 6.Trends in insecticide resistance in Northwest Europe: Guy Smagghe, Vrije Universiteit Brussel (VUB), Belgium and Guizhou University, China;

-• 7.Trends in fungicide resistance in Southern Europe: Maria Gullino, University of Turin, Italy;
+• 7.Fungicide resistance in Southern Europe: Maria Lodovica Gullino, University of Genoa, Italy; and Giovanna Gilardi and Massimo Pugliese, University of Turin, Italy;

 Part 3 Africa, Middle East and West Asia

-• 9.Trends in herbicide resistance in North Africa, Middle East and West Asia: Maor Matzrafi, Volcani Centre – Agricultural Research Organisation, Israel;
+• 9.Trends in herbicide resistance in North Africa, the Middle East and West Asia: Maor Matzrafi, Volcani Centre – Agricultural Research Organisation, Israel; and Baruch Rubin, The Hebrew University of Jerusalem, Israel;

-• 10.Trends in insecticide resistance in Sub-Saharan Africa: Fathiya Khamis, International Centre of Insect Physiology and Ecology, Kenya;
+• 10.Trends in insecticide resistance in Sub-Saharan Africa: Inusa J. Ajene, Samantha W. Karanu and Fathiya M. Khamis, International Centre of Insect Physiology and Ecology (icipe), Kenya;

-• 11.Trends in herbicide resistance in Sub-Saharan Africa: Juan Vorster, University of Pretoria, South Africa;
+• 11.Trends in herbicide resistance in Sub-Saharan Africa: B. J. Vorster, University of Pretoria, South Africa;

-• 12.Trends in fungicide resistance in the Indo-Gangetic Plain: Hitesh Solanki, Gujarat University, India;
+• 12.Trends in fungicide resistance in the Indo-Gangetic Plain: Hiteshkumar A. Solanki, Mohitgiri A. Goswami and Sandhya R. Verma, Gujarat University, India;

-• 13.Trends in insecticide resistance in the Indo-Gangetic Plain: Mukesh Dhillon, Entomology Division – Indian Institute of Agricultural Research, India;
+• 13.Trends in insecticide resistance in the Indo-Gangetic Plain: Mukesh K. Dhillon and S. Rajna, ICAR-Indian Agricultural Research Institute, India;

 Part 5 Australia and New Zealand